Biography

 Although her paintings are quite expressive, Reshma does not necessarily want the viewer to feel what she feels, or see what she sees.
 She hopes that viewers will be sufficiently intrigued to find their own meaning in her work.

-Reshma Azmi resides in Oakland, California, with her husband, musician and artist T. Hallenbeck.
+Reshma Azmi resides in Oakland, California.
 She is currently working with colored pencil, mixed media, and a new series of oil paintings.

 Reshma Azmi | ra@reshmaazmi.net